elfhosted/elfhosted.com/docs/app/plex.md

 The easiest way to get the token is to examine the XML of an existing media item in your library - but if you're just getting setup, you don't **have** anything in your library!
 We've snuck a small movie into `/storage/elfstorage/videos/`, so that you can add this as an "Other Media" library in Plex, scan it, and use it to retrieve your token from the XML!

+### Auto-empty trash

+By default Plex is configured to **not** automatically empty its trash.
+This default primarily benefits symlink-based, "[Infinite Streaming](/guides/media/)" users, who would loose their entire library of content if their debrid service was disconnected for a period.

+Users may opt back into automatically clearing Plex's trash by overriding an environment variable (*`PLEX_PREFERENCE_7` in our case*), using [ElfBot][elfbot].
+To enable automatic clearing of Plex's trash, use [FileBrowser][filebrowser]'s console, and run `elfbot env plex PLEX_PREFERENCE_7=autoEmptyTrash=1`

 {% include 'app_footer.md' %}